-eRapa™ was originally developed for use in aging studies at the Barshop Institute for Longevity and Aging Studies at the University of Texas Health Science Center at San Antonio (UTHSCSA), and is the only pharmaceutical agent tested thus far to demonstrate significantly increased health span and lifespan in rodent models.
+eRapa™ was originally developed for use in aging studies at the Barshop Institute for Longevity and Aging Studies at UT Health San Antonio, and it is the only pharmaceutical agent tested thus far to demonstrate significantly increased health span and lifespan in rodent models.

 Research studies show chronic, intermittent, low-dose rapamycin: